-Josh Birnbaum is an associate lecturer in the School of Visual Communication at Ohio University, where he teaches photography, picture editing, digital imaging, and video storytelling courses.
+Josh Birnbaum is an associate professor of instruction in the School of Visual Communication at Ohio University, where he teaches photography, picture editing, digital imaging, and video storytelling courses.
 He has worked for the Oakland Tribune, The Pittsburgh Tribune-Review, The Omaha World-Herald, The Peoria Journal Star, and The Dallas Morning News.
 In addition, he interned at James Nachtwey's studio.

 His first book, "Dream Shot: The Journey to a Wheelchair Basketball National Championship," was released via the University of Illinois Press in 2017 and photographically documents the University of Illinois men’s wheelchair basketball team, one of the first in the nation.
 The work chronicles the team’s journey to a national championship, memorializing a legendary team alongside its contribution to the progress of disability rights.
 David Guttenfelder, National Geographic photographer said of "Dream Shot," "Birnbaum's respectful and big-hearted honest photographs show us that on the court, and especially off of the court during their everyday lives, this is a team and a community of champions."